Bredon: Population

 Bredon parish includes the hamlets of Bredon's Hardwick, Kinsham and Westmancote.
-At the 2011 census the parish had a population of 2,542.
+At the 2021 census the parish had a population of 2,705.

+Etymology

+The name Bredon is first attested in charters from 775 and 780 which survive in eleventh-century copies, in the forms Breodun and Breadun.
+The settlement takes its name from the nearby hill now known as Bredon Hill, which was evidently once simply called Bredon.
+The first element of the name derives from Brittonic *breɣ ("hill").
+This word, whose literal meaning was presumably not understood by Old English-speakers, was borrowed into Old English as a name for the hill, with the addition for clarification of the Old English word dūn (also meaning "hill").

 History

 Bredon's history of farming and settlement goes back at least four thousand years.
 Archaeological remains establish that parts of the parish were settled early in the Bronze Age (2500–800 BC).
 There are numerous Iron Age (800 BC–100 AD) remains, some of which would have related to Kemerton Camp, a large univallate hillfort at the summit of Bredon Hill.
 The parish is also rich in remains from the Britto-Roman Period (43–410 AD), revealing a continuing history of settlement and farming.

 Modern Bredon has its roots in the Anglo-Saxon period (c.500–1066), when in c.716 Æthelbald, King of Mercia, gave land to his kinsman Eanwulf the grandfather of Offa to found a monastery.
 For some time, the manor of Bredon continued under an abbot of its own, but by 844 it had become the property of the Bishop of Worcester.
 It remained part of the Worcester monastic estate until the Reformation.
-Bredon's name evolved during the Saxon period, deriving from bree (Celtic for hill) and don (Old English for hill).

 From the Norman Conquest (1066) to the end of the Late Medieval Period (1500), the parish was governed under the feudal system.
 The manor was held by the Bishop of Worcester, who maintained a summer residence, park and fisheries on the site of the first monastery, and the medieval village developed around these church buildings.
 Following the Reformation in the 16th century, the manor passed to the Crown.

 In 1718, wealthy resident William Hancock founded Bredon Hancock's Endowed Church of England First School.

 Bredon's Act of Inclosure was passed in 1811, and among those gaining large consolidated holdings were the lord of the manor, Rev. Richard Darke, and the rector, Rev. John Keysall.

 The Birmingham and Gloucester Railway, one of the world's oldest main line railways, was constructed during the 1830s and 1840s through the village, with Bredon railway station opening in 1841.
 This remained in operation until 1965, when it was closed under the Beeching Axe.
 The station is currently closed on the Cross Country Route.

 In February 1971, a new section of the M5 motorway was opened, cutting through the parish to the west of the village.